SwiftKickMobile/SwiftMessages/ViewControllers.md

   <tr><td><code>CenteredSegue</code></td></tr>
 </table>

-With SwiftMessagesSegueExtras installed, these options will automatically appear in the Segue Type dialog when creating a segue in Interface Builder.
-SwiftMessagesSegueExtras is optional and must be explicitly installed to avoid cluttering the dialog by default:
+With SwiftMessagesSegueExtras installed, these options will automatically appear in the segue type dialog when creating a segue in Interface Builder.
+SwiftMessagesSegueExtras is optional and must be explicitly installed to avoid cluttering the dialog by default.

 ### CocoaPods